-An adaptation is a way an animal’s body helps it survive and live in its environment.
+An adaptation is a change that makes an animal more suited to life in its environment.

 Penguins are well designed for obtaining food and water, swimming and keeping warm in the sea.

 Heavy, solid bones

 These act like a diver’s weight belt, allowing them to stay underwater.